Gift Guide: 14 gifts for the gamer in your life – TechCrunch

 Games:

 Giftee already got things covered on the hardware front?
-Get’em some games!
+Get’ em some games!
 No game is one-size-fits-all, so here’s a smattering of choices across genres and platforms.

 (Trying to figure out if a game seems right for someone?
-Look for “Lets Play” videos on YouTube, or watch a Twitch stream.
+Look for “Let’s Play” videos on YouTube, or watch a Twitch stream.
 It’ll take a few more minutes than just watching a trailer, but they’re often much better representations of what a game is really like.)

 Call of Duty: Modern Warfare (2019)